Understanding Cerebral Palsy

 Smart Cells International’s Involvement in the Treatment of Cerebral Palsy

-At Smart Cells International (SCI) we are proud to have released 21 cord blood units processed in our UK laboratory for varying conditions.
-To date, SCI has shipped 10 cord blood units to the Duke University School of Medicine (Department of Translational Cell Therapy) of which 8 were for use in the treatment of children with CP.
+At Smart Cells International (SCI) we are proud to have released 23 cord blood units processed in our UK laboratory for varying conditions.
+To date, SCI has shipped 14 cord blood units to the Duke University School of Medicine (Department of Translational Cell Therapy) of which 13 were for use in the treatment of children with brain damage leading to CP symptoms.

 Following stem cell infusion using these units, the clinical results have been positive and measurable in terms of improved motor and cognitive abilities in the children.